Mac OS 9

-Mac OS 9 is the ninth and final major release of the classic Mac OS operating system for Macintosh computers, made by Apple Computer.
-Introduced on October 23, 1999, it was promoted by Apple as "The Best Internet Operating System Ever", highlighting Sherlock 2’s Internet search capabilities, integration with Apple's free online services known as iTools and improved Open Transport networking.
+Mac OS 9 is the ninth and final major release of the classic Mac OS operating system for Macintosh computers, developed by Apple.
+Released on October 23, 1999, it was promoted by Apple as "The Best Internet Operating System Ever", reflecting new Internet features including the Sherlock 2 search tool, integration with the company's iTools online services, and improvements to Open Transport networking.

-While Mac OS 9 lacks protected memory and full pre-emptive multitasking, lasting improvements include the introduction of an automated Software Update engine and support for multiple users.
-It was succeeded by Mac OS X 10.0 in 2001, the first version of the Mac OS X (now macOS) family of operating systems.
+Mac OS 9 introduced features including an automated Software Update function and multi-user support, but retained the cooperative multitasking and memory architecture of earlier versions of the classic Mac OS, lacking protected memory and full pre-emptive multitasking.
+It was succeeded by Mac OS X 10.0 in 2001, the first release of the Mac OS X operating system family.

-Apple discontinued development of Mac OS 9 in late 2001, transitioning all future development to Mac OS X. The final updates to Mac OS 9 addressed compatibility issues with Mac OS X while running in the Classic Environment and compatibility with Carbon applications.
-At the 2002 Worldwide Developers Conference, Steve Jobs began his keynote address by staging a mock funeral for OS 9.
+Apple ended development of Mac OS 9 in late 2001 as it transitioned to Mac OS X. The final Mac OS 9 updates focused on compatibility with the Classic Environment and Carbon applications.
+At the 2002 Worldwide Developers Conference, Steve Jobs opened his keynote with a mock funeral for Mac OS 9, symbolizing Apple's transition to Mac OS X.